-For fish/groveller boards or in waves lacking power.
+For fish/groveller surfboards or in waves lacking power.

-On weaker waves or on styles of boards where you’re moving your weight forward to generate speed or find trim, a pad with a less locked in feel is better; low or no Arch, a low Kick and less aggressive Texture.
+On weaker waves or on styles of boards where you’re moving your weight forward to generate speed or find trim, a Roam pad with a less locked in feel is better; low or no Arch, a low Kick and less aggressive texture.

 For a variety of surfboards and styles.